mschro5762/OAuthStudy/README.md

 If you want to run this service, you'll need to generate a 32 byte AES key and add it to the cryptokeys directory.
 Double check that config/config.json has the correct file name.

+Currently, only HTTP basic authentication is available for Resource Owners and Clients

 Users and Clients can be registered at run time.

 ## 3rd party packages